Ulam spiral: Construction

 The Ulam spiral is constructed by writing the positive integers in a spiral arrangement on a square lattice:

 and then marking the prime numbers:

 In the figure, primes appear to concentrate along certain diagonal lines.
-In the 200×200 Ulam spiral shown above, diagonal lines are clearly visible, confirming that the pattern continues.
+In the 201×201 Ulam spiral shown above, diagonal lines are clearly visible, confirming the pattern to that point.
 Horizontal and vertical lines with a high density of primes, while less prominent, are also evident.
 Most often, the number spiral is started with the number 1 at the center, but it is possible to start with any number, and the same concentration of primes along diagonal, horizontal, and vertical lines is observed.
 Starting with 41 at the center gives a diagonal containing an unbroken string of 40 primes (starting from 1523 southwest of the origin, decreasing to 41 at the origin, and increasing to 1601 northeast of the origin), the longest example of its kind.